thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 2b: NGC 1560 luminosity profile
 CHECK:	Fig 2b: NGC 1560 - sampled luminosity from 1992 Broeils table 3

-CHECK:	Fig 3a: NGC 1560 luminosity profile, adjusted (using the Appendix D variables)
+CHECK:	Fig 3a: NGC 1560 luminosity profile, adjusted, using the Appendix D variables .. this graph's equation is a mess of pieces from the paper.
 CHECK:	Fig 3a: NGC 1560 - sampled luminosity from 1992 Broeils table 3
-(The Section 7 description of the Luminosity profile doesn't seem to match the Section 7 graph... is it fig 2b maybe?)

 CHECK:	Fig 3b: NGC 1560 Sersic index ...
 I bet my code or the paper has a typo somewhere ...